danieloi/fluffy-octo-goggles/README.md

 ## Future Improvements

 - Add tests
-- Add more animations/reduce ui jank
+- Add more animations/reduce ui jank when a node is selected